dendronhq/dendron-site/vault/pkg.dendron-next-server.arch.md

 - scroll sync: a user scrolling through the raw markdown of the current preview should have the preview scroll in sync with the text and vice versa

+### Images
+To display an image, the [dendronPreview](https://github.com/dendronhq/dendron/blob/dev/packages/engine-server/src/markdown/remark/dendronPreview.ts#L27:L27) plugin will convert image links to links that call `assetGet` API from the [[pkg.dendron-api-server]]

+This is necessary because static images are contained within the vault whereas image links by default are relative to where the static file is being served (eg. `~/.code/extensions/...`).

+The preview displays images by rewriting `/assets/img1.jpg` to `localhost:{port}/api/assetGet?fpath=...ws=...` We pass in the current workspace to make sure that the static file you are retrieving comes from inside a valid active workspace.

 ## Dendron Published Site
 - codename: NEXT Publishing
 - status: [[Planning 🗺️|dendron.ref.status#planning-️]]